Dorothy and the Wizard in Oz: Publication history

 Four years passed between the first and second Oz books (1900-4), and three between the second and third (1904-7).
 By 1907, however, it was clear to Baum and to his publisher, Reilly & Britton, that the Oz books were more popular and sold better than any of Baum's other works.
 After 1907's Ozma of Oz, Baum devoted more of his energies to Oz.
 A 1906 contract between Baum and his publisher called for new Oz books at two-year intervals between 1907 and 1911.

 In fact, Baum accelerated this schedule, producing Dorothy and the Wizard in Oz only a year after the previous book.
 The effect of this effort on the quality of the resulting work can only be a matter of speculation; but commentators have noted that this fourth Oz book is darker and more troubling than usual.
 In it, Baum violates his own standard of leaving out most elements that can disturb or frighten children.
 "In the first two-thirds of the book, Dorothy and her friends...barely escape from an unrelenting succession of threatening magical countries...."
 In the company of the Wizard, "Dorothy is a helpless little girl, given no opportunity to show her resourcefulness."
 When Oz is finally reached, it is a bland "goody-goody place" with few positive events to offer.

 Continuity

-In the early 1900s, continuity does not seem to have been high on the list of priorities, as the fantasy genre was just then a burgeoning field.
-While Baum indicates that he was the "royal" historian of Oz, there are several incongruities throughout the series that do not match up across the entire canon.
-Some of these were later reconciled by modern stories.